saurishkapoor/farmheart/README.md

-# AI-Powered App for CVD Detection in Cattle using Retinal Fundal Images
+# AI-Powered App for CVD Detection in Cattle

 ## Problem
 Cardiovascular disease (CVD) in cattle is **difficult to diagnose** due to its **low incidence** and the **limitations of traditional methods**.